Destinations Greece The Cyclades Santorini

 Lauda restaurant on site

-An iconic Oia caldera pool
+An Oia caldera pool

 Apr–Oct only